heroku/devcenter-java-database/README.md

 Using the `DATABASE_URL` in a Play!
 Framework App
 -------------------------------------------------

 Play!
 Framework supports the `DATABASE_URL` environment variable out-of-the box.
-The built-in ORM framework will automatically use this variable if it is present, so there is not need for any additional configuration.
+The built-in ORM framework will automatically use this variable if it is present, so there is no need for any additional configuration.

 Using the `DATABASE_URL` in plain JDBC